 Currency risk is the risk that fluctuations in exchange rates will result in losses to the Company on monetary assets and liabilities denominated in foreign currencies.
-While certain expenses are paid in foreign currencies, these amounts are not significant.
-As at December 31, 2021 and 2020, UTAM has no significant assets or liabilities denominated in a foreign currency and has no significant exposure to currency risk.
+Certain expenses are paid in foreign currencies.
+As at December 31, 2022 and 2021, UTAM has no significant assets or liabilities denominated in a foreign currency and has no significant exposure to currency risk.